Primary service-connected condition

 Primary Secondary

-Leg, limitation of extension Major depressive disorder
+Leg, limitation of extension of Major depressive disorder

 9434